ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 ## Details and Functionalities of the Image

-### Grub Menu & Complaince Run
+### Grub Menu & Compliance Run
 ```
  │ Linux Boot                                    │
  │*bbr/bsa                                       │
- │ SCT for BBSR (optional)                       │
- │ Linux Boot for BBSR (optional)                │
+ │ BBSR Compliance (Automation)                  │

 ```
  - **Linux Boot** : This option will boot the ACS Linux kernel and run the default Linux tool (linux debug dump, fwts, linux bsa, linux sbsa (if selected))
    - noacs command line parameter: Edit the Linux Boot grub menu option and add **noacs** at the end of Linux Boot grub menu option, to boot into ACS Linux kernel without running the default Linux test suites.
    - initcall_blacklist=psci_checker command line parameter: Edit the Linux Boot grub menu option and add **initcall_blacklist=psci_checker** to skip default linux psci_checker tool.
- - **bbr/bsa** : This is **default** option and will run the automated complaince
+ - **bbr/bsa** : This is **default** option and will run the automated compliance
-   - UEFI complaince run - SCT, BSA UEFI, [Capsule Update](https://github.com/chetan-rathore/arm-systemready/blob/main/common/docs/Automatic_Capsule_Update_guide.md)
+   - UEFI compliance run - SCT, BSA UEFI, [Capsule Update](https://github.com/chetan-rathore/arm-systemready/blob/main/common/docs/Automatic_Capsule_Update_guide.md)
-   - Boots to Linux and run Linux complaince run - FWTS, BSA Linux
+   - Boots to Linux and run Linux compliance run - FWTS, BSA Linux
- - **SCT for BBSR (optional)** : This option will run the SCT tests required for BBSR complaince.
-For the verification steps of BBSR ACS, refer to the [BBSR ACS Verification](../common/docs/BBSR_ACS_Verification.md).
+ - **BBSR Compliance (Automation)** : This option will run the SCT and FWTS tests required for BBSR compliance, perform a Linux secure boot, and, if a TPM is present, evaluate the measured boot log.
- - **Linux Boot for BBSR (optional)** : This option will run the SCT tests required for BBSR complaince.
 For the verification steps of BBSR ACS, refer to the [BBSR ACS Verification](../common/docs/BBSR_ACS_Verification.md).

 ### ACS configs file
 - **acs_config_dt.txt**: The file specifies the ARM specification version that the ACS tool suite complies with, and this information is included in the **System_Information** table of the **ACS_Summary.html** report.